-Social Emotional Learning Activities and Overview: Tackling Your Fear
+Social Emotional Learning Activities: Tackling Your Fear

 Teach students that we all have feelings.
 Emotions and feelings are an important part of life, and crucial to our survival.
 As people are designed to feel a wide range of emotions, some of which can be very uncomfortable for us.
 No one likes feeling uncomfortable.
 There are many different ways that we can physically be uncomfortable .
 We can be hot, cold, tired, in pain, hungry, sick.
 However our feelings are unavoidable so what do we do with them?
 We practice distress tolerance.

 Distress tolerance is a perceived inability to experience uncomfortable feelings and is paired with a need to escape those uncomfortable feelings.
 Distress intolerance is often linked to fear of experiencing negative emotion .Think about a time when the idea of a painful experience was worse than the actual experience.
 Talk to students about this and have them do a social emotional learning activities such as journaling for 10 minutes.